top of page

 • The Demerara Cup: awarded to the fastest single sculler in a junior event.

-• The Houghton Cup: awarded to the fastest single sculler in a senior or masters women's event in Division 4.
+• The Houghton Cup: awarded to the fastest single sculler in a senior women's event in Division 4.
 This cup, which was previously presented at the old Weybridge Regatta in the 1920s, replaces the Amy Gentry Cup, lost in 2009.

 • The Bonnie Bird Cup: awarded to the fastest single sculler in a junior women's event.